PrefectHQ/prefect/docs/core/concepts/tasks.md

 ## Constants

-If a non-`Task` input is provided to a task, it is automatically converted to a `ConstantTask`.
+If a non-`Task` input is provided to a task, it is automatically converted to a `Constant`.

 ```python
 from prefect import Flow, task